Black Knight (film): Production

-Development

 The film was announced to release on November 21, 2001, by Fox.

 Reception

 Box office

-The film opened at #4 at the U.S. box office on its opening weekend with $11.2 million.
+The film opened at #4 at the U.S. box office on its opening weekend behind Harry Potter and the Sorcerer's Stone, Monsters, Inc. and Spy Game with $11.2 million.
 Black Knight grossed $39.9 million worldwide against a $50 million budget, making it a box office bomb.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 The film has also drawn attention from scholars.
 Addressing it as one of the few contemporary films that cast African American characters in medieval settings, Laurie A. Finke and Martin B. Shichtman noted that the film provided commentary on early 21st-century race relations in the United States, noting that despite his triumphs in the medieval setting, by the end, Jamal "continues to live in white America, which requires hybridity, not dominance, from African American men.
 He may be a better man for his excellent medieval adventure, but he is still black, poor, underemployed, and living in the hood.”